diesh/Coaching-staging/AboutGagan.md

       <h2>Why Coaching</h2>
       <div class="row">
         <div class="8u 12u$(medium)">
+        <p>I’ve witnessed firsthand how even the best ideas stall when teams face unclear direction, misaligned goals, or a lack of trust and accountability.</p>

+		<p>Throughout my career, I’ve been lucky to work with great coaches.
+Coaching created space to think, test, reflect, and act — helping me move with intention, even in times of uncertainty.</p>

 		<p>After years in design leadership, coaching felt like a natural next step.
-I saw how the best ideas often stall, not from lack of effort, but from unclear direction, fractured trust, or fear of change.</p>

-          <p>Coaching creates space to think, test, reflect, and act.
-It helps you cut through noise and move with intention, even in uncertainty.</p>
+The way we build products is broken.
+I want to do my part to shape healthier ways of working so we can create better outcomes together.</p>

           <blockquote>
             You cannot be what you cannot see.